wantaotao1994/flappy_rust/README.md

 I used some image a from [flappy_bevy](https://github.com/TanTanDev/flappy_bevy), thanks.

-This is the first time i develper game.
+This is the first time i develop game.
 Sorry if i have big mistake with my code.
 # License
 [WTFPL](https://en.wikipedia.org/wiki/WTFPL)